wahahachan/context_app_bar/README.md

 ## Usage

 Define a integer typed value notifier, this is our remote control.
-The app bars counts from zero.
+The app bar collection counts from zero.

 ```dart
 ValueNotifier<int> appbarSelector = ValueNotifier(0);